3 min read

 Learn 6 methods to prevent body acne and prevent blackheads while taking care of your skin.

-Learn how to clear and prevent blackheads without damaging your skin.
+Learn how to clear and prevent breakouts without damaging your skin.

 Avoid scratchy, itchy or tight fabrics and choose fabrics that are breathable, like cotton.
 This helps keep skin free from congestion caused by trapped sweat, dead skin cells, excess oil and bacteria.
 Fabrics that are specifically engineered to wick moisture away from the skin are also helpful, especially during exercise.

 Letting sweat linger promotes an acne-friendly environment on your skin.
-If you can’t shower right away, apply a product that contains Salicylic Acid to help purify and clear skin of excess oils.
-Existing breakouts may also benefit from a Salicylic Acid spot treatment.
+If you can’t shower right away, apply a product that contains Salicylic Acid like Clarifying Bacne Spray to help purify and clear skin of excess oils.
+This breakout-fighting body mist targets those hard-to-reach areas to help clear clogged pores and minimize future body breakouts.

 Acne-prone skin tends to shed more skin cells, which can clog pores and cause acne if they aren’t removed.
-Exfoliate with a gentle body scrub at least once or twice a week to help prevent acne.
-Avoid scrubs that use nuts, pits or shells as they can create tiny abrasions in the skin.
+Exfoliate with a gentle exfoliating cleanser such as Breakout Clearing Foaming Wash at least once or twice a week to help prevent acne.
+Avoid physical exfoliants that use nuts, pits or shells as they can create tiny abrasions in the skin.

 The skin naturally moisturizes itself with sebum (oil), but when your body’s moisture levels are off balance, your skin can overproduce oil to compensate.
 Moisturize daily with a non-comedogenic moisturizer to help prevent this.